-Long-term success for app developers does not mean only getting someone to download their app, but also getting them to make repeat visits.
-To get to the must-have value proposition of your app product, you need to go beyond vanity metrics – like download counts and even daily active users (DAU) / monthly active users (MAU) – that only measure growth and retention superficially.
-You need to dig deeper into your app using a method –Cohort Analysis.
+When building an app, long-term success does not mean only getting someone to download your app.
+It means also getting them to make repeat visits.
+How do you measure that accurately?
+Using vanity metrics like download counts, daily active users (DAU), or monthly active users (MAU) only measures growth and retention superficially.
+To dig deeper into how users spend time in your app, you should use Cohort Analysis.

 Cohort analysis is a subset of behavioral analytics that takes the data from a given eCommerce platform, web application, or online game and rather than looking at all users as one unit, it breaks them into related groups for analysis.
 These related groups, or cohorts, usually share common characteristics or experiences within a defined time-span.

 Cohort analysis is a tool to measure user engagement over time.
 It helps to know whether user engagement is actually getting better over time or is only appearing to improve because of growth.

 Cohort analysis proves to be valuable because it helps to separate growth metrics from engagement metrics as growth can easily mask engagement problems.
 In reality, the lack of activity of the old users is being hidden by the impressive growth numbers of new users, which results in concealing the lack of engagement from a small number of people.

 Let’s understand using cohort analysis with an example – daily cohort of users who have launched an app first time and revisited the app in the next 10 days.

 From the above retention table – Triangular chart, we can infer the following

 Furthermore, there are two main benefits of reading the above cohort table:

 Whatever the evaluation key metrics you define for the business, cohort analysis lets you view how the metrics develop over the customer lifetime as well as over the product lifetime.